colmjude/til/docs/development/change-an-old-commit.md

 tags: webdev, git, commandline, development
 author: Colm Britton
 created: 2023/01/23
-updated: 2023/01/23
+updated: 2024/06/23
 ---

-Sometimes you might need to change an old commit.
-For example, I recently noticed I'd included an api in a commit.
-I don;t want people seeing that so deleting it in a new commit isn't enough.
-It would still be in the commit hostory if I did that so I needed a way to remove as if it had never been there.
+There are times when you work with git when you might need to change an old commit.
+For example, I recently noticed I'd included an API key in a commit.
+Oops, not ideal.
+And not something you can just fix with a new commit.
+With a new commit the API key will still be available in the commit history.

+You need to remove all trace of it.
+You do that by changing the particular commit.

 I've written [a note about amending the last commit](/notes/development/git-revert-last-commit/).
 These steps are for changing a commit that is older than that.